Bridges of Lyon: Passerelle du Collège (1844)

 This bridge takes its name from the Collège-lycée Ampère because it leads on the right bank to Passage Ménétrier, included in the college of the same name, formerly called the Great College under the Old Regime, the Small College is the square of the same name in the old-town, Vieux Lyon.

-It was built due to the pressure of population on the left bank, which had no public high school (the girls did not appear at the end of XIX ((e)) century and the Parc after the war 1914), the bridge allowed the students not to take detour bridges Morand or Lafayette and cross safely.
+It was built due to the pressure of population on the left bank, which had no public high school (the girls did not appear at the end of 19th century and the Parc after the war 1914), the bridge allowed the students not to take detour bridges Morand or Lafayette and cross safely.

-The group of bridges on the Rhone were created in 1842 and was required to achieve and a project is approved as early as July.
+The group of bridges on the Rhône were created in 1842 and was required to achieve and a project is approved as early as July.
 The bridge, of "iron wire", was always based on three rock piles which were renewed from time to time, and had three spans of 96 m at the center and 42.5 m on the sides with a width of 4 m.

 The construction was marked by a tragic incident.
 Work was nearing completion on 7 December 1844 when a bolt holding a cable in its sheath broke.
 The bridge collapsed and eight workers drowned.
 Work restarted immediately and the bridge opened for traffic on September 3, 1845.

 The bridge was partially destroyed in 1944, a battery was rebuilt almost identical in stones (the middle one bears a commemorative inscription).
 The bridge finally opened to the public on September 3, 1945, since the passage of pedestrians quai Jean-Moulin au quai Général-Sarrail is busy.

 Pont Lafayette (1890)

-This is the third-oldest bridge on the Rhone.
+This is the third-oldest bridge on the Rhône.
 In 1826, is first constructed a bridge, the Pont Charles X or Bridge Concert from 1828.
 214 m long and 13 m wide, it consisted of timber resting on abutments and masonry piers.

 On 5 September 1829 the Marquis de La Fayette made a triumphal entry into Lyon via the bridge, which was renamed in his honour on 19 September 1830.
 It was washed away by floods in 1840, then again in 1856.

 Too old, it was replaced in 1890 by the current bridge, with a steel structure resting on piers of Porcieu-Amblagnieu stone.
-The central arch was destroyed in September 1944> The bridge was rebuilt and reopened in 1946.
+The central arch was destroyed in September 1944.
+The bridge was rebuilt and reopened in 1946.